BiCroLab/iFISH-probe-design/interface.md

 ![candidate-page]({{ site.baseurl }}/images/candidate-page.png)

-The **Probe candidate page** is relatively simple: navigation bar at the top, graphical reports on the candidate in the first card, followed by a **Details** card a three buttons to download the candidate in a variety of formats.
+The **Probe candidate page** is relatively simple: graphical reports on the candidate in the first card, followed by a **Details** card a three buttons to download the candidate in a variety of formats.

 The plots in the first card show the following: